aws/aws-sam-cli/docs/usage.rst

       ]
     }

-For VS Code, the property **localRoot** under **pathMappings** key is really important.
+For VS Code, the property **localRoot** under **pathMappings** key is really important and there are 2 aspects you should know as to why this is setup this way:

-This has to be where your function and dependencies (including ptvsd) are.
-This means you'll need one debugger configuration per path.
+1. **localRoot**: This path will be mounted in the Docker Container and needs to have both application and dependencies at the root level
+2. **workspaceFolder**: This path is the absolute path where VS Code instance was opened

+If you opened VS Code in a different location other than `python-debugging/` you need to replace it with the absolute path where `python-debugging/` is.

 Once complete with VS Code Debugger configuration you can run SAM CLI to invoke your function and start the debugger within VS Code: